PeeteKeesel/basic-rl-algorithms/README.md

 2. One update of the policy using the optimal found policy from 1.

-__Investigations__: Doing iteratively first policy evaluation followed bu policy improvement and then using that improvement policy in the next evaluation step leads to the same value function for each iteration as in value iteration.
+__Investigations__: Doing iteratively first policy evaluation followed by policy improvement and then using that improvement policy in the next evaluation step leads to the same value function for each iteration as in value iteration.
 I.e. Directly updating the policy and then evaluation leads to the same as always only taking the action which leads to